top of page

 VOTING MEMBERSHIP + TRIBAL LEADERS + SELF-DETERMINATION

-IAC's organizational leadership structure uniquely positions Tribes to inform policy and USDA programmatic implementation, simultaneously redefining and rebuilding Tribal food systems.
+IAC’s organizational structure positions federally recognized Tribes to inform agricultural policy and USDA program implementation to advance and rebuild Tribal food systems.

 2022CheyenneRiverBison-03640.jpg